-Sales agents, wholesalers and other kinds of sales distributors can be a very effective channel for selling to your ultimate customers.
-An established sales agent or distributor can give you immediate access to your target market without the need to build your own sales presence.
+Sales agents, wholesalers and other kinds of sales distributors can be a very effective channel for selling to your end customers.
+An established sales agent or distributor can give you immediate access to your target market without the need to build your own sales presence from scratch.

-- how easy it will be for the sale agent or distributor to sell your product;
+- how easy it will be for the sales agent or distributor to sell your product or service

-- what you can add to their business - for example, how your product fits with a wholesaler's existing range;
+- what you can add to their business - for example, how your product fits into a wholesaler's existing range

-The benefits your product offers to the ultimate customer are only of indirect importance - in terms of making your product easier for the sales agent or distributor to sell.
+The benefits your product offers to the end customer are only of indirect importance - in terms of making your product easier for the sales agent or distributor to sell.

-Contractual arrangements and legal obligations will be an important consideration in any agreement you reach.
-If you use a sales agent, you may be liable for their actions and have legal obligations towards them, particularly if you're working with self-employed agents rather than corporate sales agencies.
-Agreements with sales distributors must avoid falling foul of price-fixing rules.
+Contracts and legal obligations will be an important part of any agreement you reach.
+If you use a sales agent, you may be liable for their actions and have legal obligations towards them, particularly if you're working with self-employed agents.
+Agreements with sales distributors must avoid falling foul of rules on anti-competitive behaviour.

 Using your sales agents and distributors

-Actively managing your agents and distributors is a vital part of getting the best results from these sales channels.
-Regular communication is essential, keeping them up to date with product information and selling the benefits to them of any new initiatives you want them to be involved with.
+Actively managing your agents and distributors is a vital part of getting the best results from them.
+Regular communication is essential.
+Keep them up to date with product information and sell the benefits to them of any new initiatives you want them to be involved with.

 Relationship building typically includes regular visits - for example, inviting wholesalers to visit your factory, or meeting with sales agents to discuss sales plans and any concerns they have.
-Other kinds of support can include product training for sales agents and resellers, joint promotions with distributors and so on.
+Other kinds of support can include product training, joint promotions with distributors and so on.

 Practical logistics can have a major impact on your relationship and sales success.
 Sales agents and distributors soon become disenchanted with suppliers who let them and their customers down.
 They are entitled to expect the kind of customer service you would give to any major customer.